Sondra Sherman

 Sondra Sherman (born 1958) is an American painter and jewelry maker.
 Sherman's work has been praised for its "deeply personal" expression of human emotion and of the subjects inspired by them.
 Sherman's skills and reputation as a jeweler have earned her many awards, including a Tiffany Foundation Emerging Artists Award, various fellowships, and a Fulbright Scholarship.

 Early life and education

 Sherman was born in 1958 in Philadelphia, Pennsylvania.
 She majored in painting and jewelry at the Tyler School of Art in Philadelphia before moving to Germany in 1984.

 In 1980, Sherman received a Bachelor of Fine Arts from the Tyler School of Art and Architecture at Temple University, where she concentrated in jewelry and painting.
 In 1990, she received her Diplom (a Master of Fine Arts equivalent) from the Academy of Fine Arts, Munich in Germany.

 Career

-Since 2006, Sherman has worked as an associate professor at San Diego State University, specializing in jewelry art and metalwork.
+Since 2006, Sherman has worked at San Diego State University as the jewelry and metalwork program head and a professor of art.
 She has also taught at Rhode Island School of Design, Savannah College of Art and Design, State University of New York at New Paltz, and Rhode Island College.